How faithful is the BBC’s His Dark Materials series to the books?

 The witches

-The episode encompasses a scene by which the daemon of Serafina Pekkala, a witch who’s shut with Farder Coram, confides in John Faa and Farder Coram – however a few adjustments have been made right here.
+The episode incorporates a scene during which the daemon of Serafina Pekkala, a witch who’s shut with Farder Coram, confides in John Faa and Farder Coram – however a few modifications have been made right here.
 First, within the books Serafina’s daemon Kaisa is a snow goose – however that isn’t the case right here, with Kaisa now represented by a gyrfalcon.

-Within the ebook Lyra is current throughout this trade, however that can also be not the case within the sequence.
+Within the e book Lyra is current throughout this change, however that can be not the case within the sequence.

-There are additionally some minor variations in Lyra’s assembly with witches’ counsel Martin Lanselius, who within the sequence notes that kids from Trollesund have additionally gone lacking – which he by no means notes within the ebook – and likewise provides a barely completely different background to his take a look at for Lyra, the place she’s requested to pick a sprig of cloud-pine.
+There are additionally some minor variations in Lyra’s assembly with witches’ counsel Martin Lanselius, who within the sequence notes that youngsters from Trollesund have additionally gone lacking – which he by no means notes within the e book – and likewise provides a barely completely different background to his take a look at for Lyra, the place she’s requested to pick a sprig of cloud-pine.

-Within the books, she departs to do that alone and isn’t given the background that the sprigs can be utilized to summon witches, which we think about could have a component to play in future episodes…

 The Seek for Lyra